 German Engineered, Raised In Asia

-First-time car buyers typically flock towards subcompact (or B-segment) cars.
-It’s able to offer features found in more expensive cars but at a size and price that’s more accessible.
-In addition, this is a segment that first-time car owners tend to flock to.
+First-time car buyers typically flock towards subcompact (or B-segment) cars, thanks to their ability to offer features found in more expensive cars but at a size and price that’s more accessible.
 Thus, brand loyalty is highly dictated by the excellence of a product offering.
 If the car is good, there’s a high chance that the owner will still consider the same brand when upgrading to a bigger and better car.
-The B-segment is also filled with Asian offerings, so why not try a European car that’s assembled in Asia.
+This segment also tends to be filled with Asian offerings, so why not try a European car that’s been developed for the Asian market?
 Say hello to the Volkswagen Santana.

 Otherwise, space is pretty good for the rest of the occupants.
 Having one of the longest wheelbases in its class has enabled the Santana to have excellent rear legroom.
 Headroom is also great thanks to its traditional upright design, while shoulder room shouldn’t also be an issue since the Santana is also one of the widest.
 Likewise, the 480-liter trunk is one of the biggest in its class, only trumped by the Honda City at 536 liters.